Ezzhingy/Ezzhingy/README.md

 <h1 align="center">Heyo 👋, Eugene Zhang here.</h1>

-I'm a full-stack developer currently enrolled as a freshman in the Honours Computer Science Co-op Program at the University of Waterloo.
+I'm a fullstack developer currently enrolled as a freshman in the Honours Computer Science Co-op Program at the University of Waterloo.

 ## 👀 Talk to me about:
 - Improving website design using React, TailwindCSS, and JavaScript.
 Next.js on the horizon!